sct trud

 TRUD_API_KEY=your-key-here sct trud download --edition uk_monolith

-Using a key file (recommended for interactive use)
+Using the config file (recommended for interactive use)

 The conventional location is ~/.config/sct/trud-api-key.
 The file must contain only the